Toluna-IP/tolunaintegratedpaneldocs/general/bestpractices.md

 This Rejection correlates with RespondentRejectionTypeID 2.

 Toluna has a threshold of 5 completes or 25 starts per day (UTC).
-Once your Member reaches that threshold, any further attempt from that Member will be rejected.
+Once a Member reaches that threshold, any further attempt from that Member will be rejected.

 ### QuotaOnHold